protontypes/open-sustainable-technology/README.md

 - [PyPSA-GB](https://github.com/andrewlyden/PyPSA-GB) - An open dataset and power dispatch model of the GB transmission network using country-specific data over historical years and for future energy scenarios.
 - [osemosys_global](https://github.com/OSeMOSYS/osemosys_global) - An open-source, open-data model generator for creating global energy system models.
 - [PyPSA-KZ](https://github.com/pypsa-meets-earth/pypsa-kz-data) - Aims to model the Kazakh power system, incorporating a substantial increase in variable generation, such as solar and wind, surpassing the current official mid-term policy goal of 15% of all renewable energy sources in generation by 2030.
+- [PyPSA-Wal](https://github.com/open-energy-transition/pypsa-wal) - A Sector-Coupled Open Optimisation Model of the Belgian Energy System with Emphasis on the Wallonia Region.

 ### Renewable Energy Integration